Chuks-Onuh/FVA/README.md

 # Project Title
   Food Vendor API (FVA)
 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Navigate to http://foodvendorapi.herokuapp.com/admin to login to admin using
+* testing@gmail.com and password as username and password respectively